CHAPTERS 49-51

 +

-There were electrodes taped to his bare chest, but they weren’t melded to him.
-Jagged patterns of dark unnatural black engulfed his intact ribcage, like ink spilled under the skin.
-Dimly, wincing, he raised his trembling arms to find them swirled and zigzagged with the same dark hue.
+There were electrodes taped to his bare chest, the latter miraculously whole.
+Jagged patterns of dark unnatural black engulfed his ribcage, like ink spilled under the skin.
+Dimly, wincing, he bent his arms upward to find them swirled and zigzagged with the same dark hue.
 His hands completely drowned in it.
 Anything not claimed by the stain was red and swollen and peeling like a bad sunburn.

 He realized then, that he wasn’t strapped down.
 Instead, he was enclosed in a cylindrical chamber with a transparent, domed lid.
 Some kind of pressurized oxygen chamber, he guessed.

 He stared up through it at the paneled ceiling in dumb, emotional shock.
-As he slowly grew more lucid, he could only despair about what they were supposed to do now.
-Where was Heather?
-How could he get to her?
+As he slowly grew more lucid, he could only despair about what he and Heather were supposed to do now.

-And how in the world was it possible he had even survived the infusion?
+How had he even survived the infusion?
 No one survived the Q-13, Yeun had said.
 Not even Benson had expected him to make it.

-He lifted a hand to his jugular to feel his heartbeat for himself.
+He lifted a trembling hand to his jugular to feel his heartbeat for himself.
 He really was alive.
-But now would come the tests and humiliation, the poking and prodding and dissection if necessary.
+But now would come the tests and humiliation, the poking and prodding and eventual dissection.

 He closed his aching eyes.
-Being a test subject meant he wouldn’t be able to control his access to Heather like he could before.
-Benson would never let him near her unless he was using her as leverage against him, or him against her.
+Being a test subject meant his only interactions with Heather would be when Benson used them against each other.
 The time for mind games had passed.
 The director would likely give him black and white options from here on out: Comply or die.

 He couldn’t believe that after everything, Heather had refused to leave him behind.
 The whole purpose of their escape attempt was to get her home.
 She didn’t owe him anything.